mcnuttandrew/prong/public/README.md

-# JSONG
+# Prong

-This is the repo for the JSONG editor framework.
+This is the repo for the Prong editor framework.
 The goal of this system is to provide a simple way to create in-situ editor extensions for in-browser editors of JSON domain specific languages.
 The basic dependencies of this system are code mirror (which we wrap) and react (which we use as means to specify the extensions).
 Additionally a number of libraries have been forked to support this work, see src/lib/vendor (this won't matter to you, its more an acknowledgement of work).